Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Localized sensitivity analysis for reconstructions in electrostatics

-\begin{Remark} It is remarked that the recovery of $h^n$ in \eqref{eq:alg1} shall be numerically performed via \eqref{seriesvariation} and \eqref{variationvariation} instead of $ \text{inv}_3 \circ \text{inv}_2 \circ \text{inv}_1$ in \eqref{invinvinv} and division by $H(x)$.
-The composition of the three operators are considered only for theorectial analysis of sensitivity, and it is not ideal to perform that numerically. \end{Remark}
+\begin{Remark} It is remarked that the recovery of $h^n$ in \eqref{eq:alg1} shall be numerically performed { via the explicit numerical computation of $ \mathcal{M}^{(1)}_{L,M} (\lambda, D, \cdot ) $ from \eqref{seriesvariation} and \eqref{variationvariation} with the choice of a quadrature rule} instead of $ \text{inv}_3 \circ \text{inv}_2 \circ \text{inv}_1$ in \eqref{invinvinv} and division by $H(x)$.
+The composition of the three operators is considered only for the theoretical analysis of sensitivity, and is not ideal to perform numerically. \end{Remark}